API Reference

 Edge Tunnel

 Expose a local port to the internet through the Oblien edge.
-Traffic to slug.domain is forwarded through a multiplexed WebSocket tunnel to an agent running on your machine.
+Traffic to either a managed subdomain or an exact verified custom hostname is forwarded through a multiplexed WebSocket tunnel to an agent running on your machine.

 How it works